JustineVillanueva/Communication-Systems-Laboratory-Shift-Keying-DSSS-Undersampling-in-SDR/README.md

 </details>

 ### Observation
-The experiment demonstrated how digital data can be transmitted by shifting the phase of the carrier signal.
-A phase reversal of 180° was observed when the input data changed between logic states.
-This phase change represents the binary information while maintaining constant amplitude and frequency.
+The experiment demonstrated the generation and recovery of a BPSK signal.
+The carrier phase shifted by 180° according to the input data to produce the BPSK signal.
+A product detector was then used to demodulate the signal and recover the baseband data.
+Finally, a comparator restored the recovered signal into a clear digital waveform representing the original binary data.

 ---
 ## Laboratory Experiment 18: Quadrature Phase Shift Keying